qmk/qmk_firmware/users/ericgebhart/readme.md

 It is also possible to use a Miryoku thumb cluster and layers if desired.
 Or mix the other layers in as desired.

-At the core of the thumb clusters are a set of six keys which can be changed to a one of a set of keys, with settings in the config.

 The language of thumb clusters is managed at the lowest level.
 These keys are mostly not language specific.